douyangyd/CRTpowerdist/README.md

 # Contact
 We are welcome any suggestions and comments.
-If you noticed any bugs, please let us know by create a pull request or conduct Derek Ouyang (douyang@cheos.ubc.ca)
+If you noticed any bugs, please let us know by create a pull request or contact Yongdong Ouyang (douyang@cheos.ubc.ca)